The Brocket Babies

 Brocket Hall was used by the City of London Maternity Hospital before and after the destruction of the in patient section of that hospital in London EC1 by enemy action.

-This website was created to allow those who were born, gave birth, or who worked at Brocket Hall to share and read events of those times, to make contact with each other, and to share stories passed on to them by their families.
-Whilst many babies have always known they were born at Brocket Hall there are many who were born in Brocket Hall and subsequently adopted and only found they are one of the World Famous Brocket Babies when they obtained their original birth certificates.
+This website was created in 2008 to allow those who were born, gave birth, or who worked at Brocket Hall to share and read events of those times, to make contact with each other, and to share stories passed on to them by their families.
+Whilst many babies have always known they were born at Brocket Hall there are many who were born in Brocket Hall and were subsequently adopted and only found they are one of the World Famous Brocket Babies when they obtained their original birth certificates.

 If you are a Brocket Baby, a mother of a Brocket Baby, or worked at Brocket Hall at that time we would love to hear from you.
 If you send us your name and date of birth at Brocket Hall we can send you the access passwords for the protected pages.
 If you would prefer to just send us any stories or answer any of the questions on the website then please feel free to contact us.